Malawi Passport Ranking

-The Malawian passport currently ranks on the 69th place according to the Guide visa index.
+The Malawian passport currently ranks on the 69th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 73 countries.
 This gives it an overall medium-low mobility score.
 Malawian passport holders have visa-free access and visas on arrival to countries such as Malaysia, Senegal, Singapore and Ecuador.
 Malawian nationals require a visa to enter about 153 destinations in the world.
 Some of the destinations for which a prior visa is required are the United States, the European Union, the United Kingdom and Japan.

 The Republic of Malawi is a former British colony consisting of 3 regions.
 The nation is situated in Southern Africa and is bordered by Mozambique, Zambia and Tanzania.
 Malawi has a surface area of 118,484 square kilometers.
 This makes it the 36th largest country in Africa.
 Its climate is subtropical with a rainy and a dry season.
 Its terrain is characterized by a narrow and elongated plateau with some hills and mountains.

 Malawi has an overall population of 19 million people.
 This makes it the 21st most populated country in Africa.
 The capital of the nation is Lilongwei, which is also the most populous city with over 1.1 million inhabitants.
 Other major cities are Blantyre, Mzuzu and Zomba.
 The largest and only international airport is Lilongwe International Airport (LLW).
 The airport connects Malawi to a few regional destinations around the country.